MonaSolutions/MonaServer/_sources/roadmap.txt

 Roadmap
 ##############################

 Mona is our full-time project.
-We develop according to our funding, trying to follow the following **Roadmap**.
+We develop according to our funding, trying to follow the **Roadmap** below.
 Here are listed the future evolutions of MonaServer and the time of development expected.
 If you want to finance/accelerate a specific development you can contact us at mathieupoux@gmail.com or jammetthomas@gmail.com.
 You can also make a donation for the project to allow us to continue the development : `$`_, `€`_.